pedro-moreira-ibm/agentic-ai-client-bootcamp/ask-hr/assets/hands-on-lab-askHR.md

 Show me my profile data.
 ```

 When asked for your name, you should choose a name from one of the company's employees (e.g. "Victoria Baker").
-Find the employees list in [Users_Data](/ask-hr/assets/users_data.xlsx)
+Find the employees list by downloading the [Users_Data](/ask-hr/assets/users_data.xlsx) file.

+After that, ask the agent to update your job title.

 ```
 I'd like to update my title.